SMS subscription groups

 |Unsubscribed||User has explicitly opt-ed out of messaging from your SMS Subscription group and the sending-phone numbers inside the Subscription Group.
 They can unsubscribe by texting an opt-out keyword response or a brand can unsubscribed users through the Braze subscription API.
 Users unsubscribed from an SMS subscription Group will no longer receive any SMS from sending phone numbers that belong to the Subscription Group.|

-- Rest API Set: User profiles can be programmatically set by the /subscription/status/set endpoint by using Braze’s REST API.
+- Rest API: User profiles can be programmatically set by the

-- User Profile: Individual user profiles can be accessed through the Braze dashboard by selecting User Search from the right sidebar.
+- User Profile: Individual user profiles can be accessed through the Braze dashboard by selecting User Search from the sidebar.
 Here, you can look up user profiles by email address, phone number, or external user ID.
-Once in a user profile, under the Engagement tab, you can view a user’s SMS subscription groups.
+When inside a user profile, under the Engagement tab, you can view a user’s SMS subscription groups.

-- Rest API Get: Individual user profiles subscription group can be viewed by the /subscription/status/get Subscription Group or Subscription Group Status endpoints by using Braze’s REST API.
+- Rest API: Individual user profiles subscription group can be viewed by the List user’s subscription groups endpoint or List user’s subscription group status endpoint by using the Braze REST API.

-To launch an SMS campaign through Braze, a Subscription Group must be selected in the dropdown (see below).
-Once selected, an audience filter will be added to your campaign or canvas automatically, ensuring that only users
+To launch an SMS campaign through Braze, a Subscription Group must be selected in the dropdown, as shown in the following image.
+After it’s selected, an audience filter will be added to your campaign or Canvas automatically, ensuring that only users

 subscribed to the selected Subscription Group are in the target audience.
 To adhere to international telecommunication compliance and guidelines, Braze will never send SMS to users that have not subscribed to the selected Subscription Group.

-During your SMS onboarding process, a Braze onboarding manager will setup Subscription Groups for your dashboard account.
+During your SMS onboarding process, a Braze onboarding manager will set up Subscription Groups for your dashboard account.
 They will work with you to determine how many Subscription Groups you need and add the appropriate sending phone numbers to your Subscription Groups.
 Timelines for setting up a Subscription Group will depend on the type of phone numbers you’re adding.
 For example, short code applications can take anywhere between 8-12 weeks, while long codes can be set up within a day.
-If you have questions on your Braze dashboard setup, please reach out to your Braze representative for support.
+If you have questions about your Braze dashboard setup, reach out to your Braze representative for support.